Alikhan-18/people-counting-with-aws-rekognition-Admin-Website/docs/deployment.md

 ?
 Do you want to use an AWS profile?
 Yes
 ?
 Please choose the profile you want to use default
 ```
-3. Deploy the resource to your AWS Account using the command:
+3. Deploy the resource to your AWS Account using the following command:

 ```bash
 amplify push